Table of Contents_

 If the belt is fine, return it and check that it runs over your electric scooter’s front motor unit replacement cog.
 Ensure that the three screws are aligned and fixed to the front motor unit.
 Make sure they are tightened.

 Roll the e-scooter wheels backward and ensure the adjusters are tightened.
 Check that the belt is tight.
 Screw back the wheel guard and centerpiece back in place.
 Congratulations!
 You have successfully located and replaced your belt cog on an electric scooter.
 For another DIY that’s helpful in case of a startup failure, check out these steps on how to test a scooter’s electric choke.
+If you like these DIY options, you can also learn how to wire an electric scooter if you want to build your own scooter using a kit or need to re-wire one after fixing a problem like replacing a battery.

 Why are belt cogs preferred on electric scooters?